Jake Jabs, CEO

 Five years later, the Mediterranean trend in home furnishings ran its course and Jabs chose to close the Galleries.
 Not long after, Jabs came across an opportunity that would become his life.
 In 1975, he purchased a one-location, struggling furniture business, called American Furniture Company - which he then renamed to American Furniture Warehouse.

-Under Jabs' leadership, American Furniture Warehouse has expanded into a fourteen-store operation that includes 10 stores in Colorado, 2 stores in Arizona, and 2 stores in Texas, that has experienced a remarkable growth trend over the years.
+Under Jabs' leadership, American Furniture Warehouse has expanded into a sixteen-store operation that includes 10 stores in Colorado, 3 stores in Arizona, and 3 stores in Texas, that has experienced a remarkable growth trend over the years.
 As he has been since the beginning, Jabs is responsible for the day-to-day operations of the company and also oversees the company's team of buyers.
 Today, American Furniture Warehouse is one of the top retail furniture companies in the U.S. and one of the largest privately-held businesses in Colorado.

 The self-taught businessman credits American Furniture's success to "the basic American philosophy of hard work, long hours, self confidence, the courage to take risks, and the desire to give value and service to every customer."